 Click Stop to stop the dialer from making calls to the campaign.

-The Reports tab gives you detailed information about the calls made using Power Dialer.
+The Reports tab gives you detailed call information made using Power Dialer.
 You can also export these reports to your local in different file formats.

 Dialed Number